messerli90/jobhuntbuddy/README.md

 > Helping you manage your job hunt by tracking leads, applications, and your CV resources

+## About the Project

+> :construction: :construction: :construction: JobHuntBuddy is Work in Progress

+JHB is built using Nuxt.js which is a framework for building Vue.js applications.

 ## Build Setup

 ``` bash